 Employers cannot retaliate against employees who have filed workers’ compensation claims.
 If you think you lost your job because you initiated action after a work injury, talk to your attorney, and they can help you take further legal action.

 Hiring an attorney doesn’t have to be expensive in Virginia.
 Most lawyers take up workers’ compensation claims on a contingency fee, which is a share of your back wages.
-Seek legal counsel before it’s too late.
+Seek legal counsel before it’s too celebrities age.